KleinReveche/kleinreveche.com/content/posts/switching-from-windows-to-linux.md

 ```

 I have been using Linux for 6 months and I have enjoyed my time with Linux.
 I still use Windows but only for Office and some stuff.

+> ### “The measure of intelligence is the ability to change” -Albert Einstein